boldreports/samples/WPF/WPF.NETCore-Barcode-Extension/README.md

 ## Support
 If you encounter any challenges or have inquiries regarding report creation or issues in the reports, please do not hesitate to open a [support ticket](https://support.boldreports.com/support) with us.
 This allows us to investigate the matter and offer assistance to resolve any issues.

-## Programmatically Changing the XML DataSource at Runtime in Blazor

-In this sample application, you can dynamically change the XML data source at runtime and render the reports.
-This can be achieved by deserializing the XML data (read as a text file) and loading it into the report at runtime in the `OnInitReportOptions` method.

-## Support

-If you encounter any challenges or have inquiries regarding report creation or issues in the reports, please do not hesitate to open a [support ticket](https://support.boldreports.com/support) with us.
-This allows us to investigate the matter and offer assistance to resolve any issues.